Coats Colour Express

 Seam strength, seam elongation and comfort are key components for knitted cardigans.
 Our comprehensive range of sewing threads for knitwear does exceptionally well in these areas.

-Polyester corespun sewing thread is recommended, but occasionally with wool or cotton garments, there is a requirement for the sewing thread used in creating Cut & Sew knitwear to have less luster.
+Polyester corespun sewing thread is recommended, but occasionally with wool or cotton garments, there is a requirement for the sewing thread used in creating Cut & Sew knitwear to have less lustre.
 When this is the case, a polyester/cotton sewing thread can be substituted in the corresponding Tex sizes.

 On overlock, chainstitch and coverseaming operations, the under thread may be substituted for Gramax if a greater degree of seam covering is required.